Top 5 Gas Furnace Safety Tips for Winter

 The Upper Midwest has experienced ample snowfall in 2019, and the accumulation shows no signs of stopping.
 When snow piles up, it can cause your gas furnace to shut down.
 That’s because the snow can obstruct two of the most important components of your home comfort system — the exterior air intake and exhaust from a natural gas furnace.
 The only way to keep air flowing smoothly throughout your home is to complete a visual inspection of these areas after a significant snowfall to look for any blockages.
 Clearing out these areas when your furnace stalls will lead to less strain on the system and a longer service life.

-5. Get Regular Maintenance
+Get Regular HVAC Maintenance

 It’s more cost-effective to take a proactive approach to furnace maintenance than a reactive one.
 When something goes wrong and a furnace breaks down, a repair or replacement isn’t a choice — it’s a costly necessity.
 What’s more, annual furnace maintenance ensures that your heating runs as efficiently as possible, saving you even more money in the long run.
 Nobody expects to have furnace issues, but without maintenance, the risks of experiencing problems are much higher.
 If you’re interested in protecting your furnace — and more importantly — your family from furnace issues, learn about Genz-Ryan’s comprehensive maintenance service.